-Whether you are just starting to hike or are an experienced trekker, Utah hiking offers a host of awesome spots that are must-see.
+Whether you are just starting to hike or are an experienced trekker, Utah hiking offers a host of awesome spots that are a must-see.

 Plan to hike these nine spectacular paths on your next visit to Utah: